 The Cabaret to Release Hundreds of Archived Performances, Featuring Alan Cumming, Laura Benanti and More

-On Friday, August 21, The Cabaret is releasing a selection of over 200 archived performance videos via YouTube.
+On Friday, August 21, The Cabaret is releasing a selection of over 200 archived performance videos.

 Social distancing is about to get swanky, courtesy of cabaret in your living room.
 BYOB.
 The in-person revelry may be postponed for a while, but The Cabaret staff is revamping their YouTube channel to give cabaret lovers everywhere their fix - for free.